 Culture runs through every aspect and layer of an organisation for instance; manager training, supply chain management, and team development, therefore, making attempts to achieve permanent results by altering a single feature hopeless.
 Organisational culture change is a long and complicated process and one that takes considerable planning.
 Here we take a look at the specific issues involved in planning to change your culture.

 Before you can even begin to consider organisational culture change, you need a clear understanding of the current culture and if your stakeholder needs are being met.
 The first step is conducting some form of cultural evaluation, and the hard work starts after you have the results.

 There isn’t time to look at the full range of cultural diagnostic tools here, and an in-depth study of the range of organisational culture models is part of our leadership and management programmes.

 One of the most popular tools is The Culture Web, which Johnson and Scholes used to identify a paradigm of working culture, looking at the following aspects of an organisation:

 - The stories it tells about itself, and those others tell about it

 - Common rituals and routines

 - The symbols that represent the company visually, including logos, working environment, and dress code

 - Power structures, and the strategic direction these generate

 When you’ve got results from your cultural evaluation, it’s time to think about interpreting them.
-What do they really tell you about morale, attitudes, climate, commitment and performance in your organisation?
-What do they tell you about relationships between leaders and staff?
+What do they really tell you about morale, attitudes, internal expectations, climate, commitment and performance in your organisation?
+What do they tell you about relationships between leaders, staff and stakeholders?